-- The receipts are from real or tangible personal property located in this State. - (2) The receipts are from intangible property and are received from sources within this State. - (3) The receipts are from services and the income-producing activities are in this State.
+- (1) The receipts are from real or tangible personal property located in this State. - (2) The receipts are from intangible property and the property is used in this State. - (3) The receipts are from services and the service is delivered to a location in this State.
+(For more information, including definitions and examples, see the Corporate Income and Franchise Tax Bulletin on the Department's website.)

-Special Apportionment Provisions - Parts 3 and 4
+Special Apportionment Formulas - Part 3